Astronomy 1143 - Autumn 2017

 science and religion: faith vs. inquiry; ancient astronomy; use of

 Geometry by the Greeks, belief in the Geocentric system

-Metric system is normally used in science and in all countries except
+the Metric system - used in science and in all

 space observations to cover all kinds of radiation, such as X-ray, UV,